tomhmoses/fun2/files/LectureNotes/files/remote-lab.md

 ```
 $ sudo apt install ssh
 ```
+But this should be already installed by default.
 This also works for many other Debian-based distributions of Linux.

 If you use a different distribution of Linux, you may need to replace `apt` by the package manager of your distribution.
 Please check the documentation of your Linux distribution to learn how to install packages.
 But in any case the package will be called `sshfs`.